 A Delta Dental participating dentist has signed a participating and membership agreement with Delta Dental.
 The dentist has agreed to accept our allowable charge as payment in full for covered dental care.
 A participating dentist is not allowed to bill more than our allowable charge.
 A Delta Dental participating dentist will also file the claim directly with us.
 We will make payment directly to the participating dentist and you will receive an explanation of benefits detailing your financial responsibility for any deductible or coinsurance amounts.
 [Return]

-If dental services are received from a non-participating (out-of-network) dentist: Reimbursement for the services will be paid directly to you, and you are responsible for paying your dentist.
-The allowances for services you receive from a non-participating dentist may be significantly less than what Delta Dental would pay a Delta Dental participating dentist.
-You may share more of the cost of your care and are responsible for the dental charges up to the dentist’s full-billed amount.
+Yes, you may seek services from a non-participating (out-of-network) dentist: Reimbursement for the services will be paid directly to you, and you are responsible for paying your dentist.
+A non-participating dentist does not have a requirement to accept our allowable charge so you may share in more of the cost for your care.
+You are responsible for paying your dentist up to the dentist’s full-billed amount.
 [Return]

 Use the username you created during the registration process.
 Note, the username field is separate from the subscriber ID field, which uses your subscriber ID or Social Security number.
 [Return]